libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 -->
 ![](https://i.imgur.com/fIg6zOh.png)

-Connecting to a server from a browser in the WebRTC implementation in libp2p has some similarities but is differnet in several ways.
+Connecting to a server from a browser in the WebRTC implementation in libp2p has some similarities but differs in several ways.

 The server first generates a self-signed TLS certificate and listens on a UDP port for incoming STUN packets.
 Whether known upfront or discovered, the assembled multiaddress of the server is an input into the browser.

 The browser creates a [RTCPeerConnection](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection).
-Using the components in the server's multiaddress, the browser creates the server's Answer SDP.
-The SDP is edited, or `munged`, to include an auto-generated ufrag and password, as well as the server's components (IP and Port).
-Similarly, the browser creates an Offer SDP and munges it witj the same values.
+The browser creates the server's Answer SDP using the components in the multiaddress.
+The SDP is edited, or `munged`, to include an auto-generated ufrag and password and the server's components (IP and Port).
+Similarly, the browser creates an Offer SDP and munges it with the same values.

 Setting the Offer and Answer SDP on the browser triggers the sending of STUN packets to the server.
 The server then creates the browser's Offer SDP using the values in the STUN Binding Request.